wakatime/wakatime-mode/README.md

 Set variable `activity-watch-api-host` to your activity watch local instance (default to `http://localhost:5600`).

+The default configuration expects `projectile` to be available and uses it to infer the current project's name.
+You can change this behaviour by setting the `activity-watch-project-name-function` custom variable to another function.

 ## Acknowledgments

 This mode is based of the [wakatime-mode](https://github.com/wakatime/wakatime-mode).